Actindo-AG/Documentation/PIM/Operation/03_MoveProducts.md

   The editing toolbar is displayed above the product list.

 2. Click the [RESTORE PRODUCTS] button in the editing toolbar.
-  The button changes to [RESTORING ...].
+  The button changes to [RESTORING...].
 The *Products restored* pop-up window is displayed, indicating the number of restored products.

   ![Products restored](../../Assets/Screenshots/PIM/Products/List/ProductsRestored.png "[Products restored]")